piyush-kurur/hackers-revenge/README.md

 (some times rather perversely called productivity suites) user to match the unreasonable demands of the bureaucrats and hence say LaTeX's font selections etc are often forgiven.
-However, be warned that nothing is guaranteed (thankfully they have not evolved to perceive colours).
+However, be warned that nothing is guaranteed.
+They might evolve and in the near future, might acquire the ability to perceive colours.

 A note to prospective users of this code/files.
 You are dealing with a formidable enemy here, do not be under any illusion that you can have